kingli6/webproject3/README.md

 #### React Frontend

-    Place yourself in ../Clients/react-app> folder, type: "npm install" (Obs; you need to have node installed prior to this.
-Check out a tutorial video on react to get all the prerequisites)
+    In the terminal, place yourself in ../Clients/react-app> and type: "npm install" (Obs; you need to have Node installed prior to this.
+Check out a guide on react to install all the prerequisites)

     -npm install 		// to install npm locally so you can start the project -npm start			// to start the project

-#### If you still get errors, or unable to run, you might need to install the nuget packages manually

-    AutoMapper.Extensions.Microsoft.DependencyInjection" Version="12.0.1"
-    Microsoft.AspNetCore.Authentication.JwtBearer" Version="7.0.9"
-    Microsoft.AspNetCore.Identity" Version="2.2.0"
-    Microsoft.AspNetCore.Identity.EntityFrameworkCore" Version="7.0.9"
-    Microsoft.AspNetCore.OpenApi" Version="7.0.5"
-    Microsoft.EntityFrameworkCore" Version="7.0.9"
-    Microsoft.EntityFrameworkCore.Sqlite" Version="7.0.9"
-    Microsoft.EntityFrameworkCore.Tools" Version="7.0.

-Following tutorials on "dotnet web api" or "dotnet core mvc" should let you get a good start As an example: https://www.youtube.com/watch?v=Fbf_ua2t6v4&t=97s
+Following tutorials on ".Net Web API" should let you get a good start As an example: https://www.youtube.com/watch?v=Fbf_ua2t6v4&t=97s

 <!--